Universal transition of spectral fluctuation in particle-hole symmetric system: Interpolating ensemble from particle-hole to chiral symmetry

 The variance of the elements of $\mathcal{H}$ for EE is given by

 for $k,l=1\to N$ and the variances of the other elements distribution are given by Eq.~\ref{45} (for $H$ in Eq.~\ref{5}) with the mean of all elements distribution to be zero.
-To calculate the complexity parameter, if we follow the exact derivation provided in section \ref{s5c}, we get
+To calculate the complexity parameter, if we follow the equation provided in section \ref{s5c}, we get

 In this case, $\zeta$ is again a function of IPR provided in section \ref{s5c} and hence, not explicitly dependent on $\epsilon$ which keeps the definition of the $\Lambda$ as it was defined in Eq.~\ref{49} with $(Y-Y_0)$ to be as Eq.~\ref{eey}.